Continuing Education – Distilled, Practical & Advanced Knowledge

 Filmed June 2024

-This course, the first in a 4-part series, focuses on how state and local housing policies impact the development of high density and affordable housing in the greater Seattle area and Washington State and addresses housing issues such as access, affordability, equity, livability, and adaptable density.
-Panelists discuss where housing is headed following the release of the draft One Seattle Plan! and statewide changes such as HB1110.
+Learn state and local housing policies impact the development of high density and affordable housing.
+This course examines housing in the greater Seattle area and Washington State and addresses housing issues such as access, affordability, equity, livability, and adaptable density.

 Presenter: